wp-plugins/woocommerce-for-japan/readme.txt

 = Key Features =

 1. Change the order of Address input fields for Japan.
-2. Add Payment Method for Bank transfer for Japanese situation.
+2. Add and delete the field of name yomigana for Japan.
+3. Add and delete the field of company name.
+4. Add and delete the field of company name.
-3. Change the order of Address input fields for Japan in Admin Control panel.
+5. Change the order of Address input fields for Japan in Admin Control panel.
 ※This plugin is made by the WooCommerce Japanese reviewer.

 == Installation ==